msadlej/Nocarz/README.md

 │   └── raw            <- The original, immutable data dump.
 │
 ├── docs               <- Documentation for the project.
+|
+├── logs               <- Generated logs.
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries.
 │
 ├── notebooks          <- Jupyter notebooks.
-|
-├── logs               <- Generated logs.
 │
-├── pyproject.toml     <- Configuration file for mypy.
-│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
 │
-├── setup.cfg          <- Project configuration file.
+├── setup.cfg          <- Pip project configuration file.
 │
 └── nocarz             <- Source code for use in this project.
     │